CONTACT: Katharine Eaton

 (202) 463-2436, firstname.lastname@example.org

-WASHINGTON – The Paperboard Packaging Alliance (PPA) announced the winners of its 2016 Student Design Challenge at a luncheon on Nov.
-7 at PACKEXPO in Chicago.
+WASHINGTON – The Paperboard Packaging Alliance (PPA) today announced the winners of the 2017 Student Design Challenge at its awards luncheon at PACK EXPO in Las Vegas.

 For more information about the PPA Student Design Challenge, like the Paperboard Packaging Alliance on Facebook and visit paperboardpackaging.org.

 The Paperboard Packaging Alliance (PPA) is a joint initiative of the American Forest & Paper Association and the Paperboard Packaging Council.
 The mission is to promote the benefits of paperboard packaging to influence preference for these materials in packaging design and selection.
 PPA is a proud supporter of collegiate packaging and design programs across the U.S. and Canada, donating thousands of dollars in scholarships, materials, and classroom resources each year.
 Alliance membership includes companies representing the full range of mills and converters engaged in the production of paperboard packaging.
 Additional information about PPA can be found at www.paperboardpackaging.org.